 I expect the worst and if it doesn’t happen, MAN, that’s AWESOME, right?

-My point here: don’t expect to ride all your usual rides or have perfect service.
+My point here: don’t expect to ride all your usual rides or have perfect service when you go to Disneyland at Christmas time.

-It’s crowded and busy, and people are human.
+It is crowded and busy- and people are human.

 This tip I followed… and guess what, it WAS awesome!

-I did not experience the crowds that I had built up in my mind.
+I did not experience the crazy Disneyland Christmas crowds that I had built up in my mind.

 The security lines were efficient but quick, and FastPasses were aplenty as long as you got to the parks early.

-Space Mountain was a hard pass for us to nab due to the popularity, however.
-If there is something you must ride, make it into the parks early AND use FastPass MaxPass (you can read more about that in this post!)
+Space Mountain was a hard FastPass for us to nab due to the popularity, however.
+If there is something you must ride, make it into the parks early AND use FastPass MaxPass.

 During our trip, we experienced chilly mornings & evenings but rather warm daytime temps.